kevenewe/Car_MPG_16/README.md

 ## Study comparing the MechaCar Vs Competition

-In looking at how the MechaCar performs againts the competition an independant t-test could be used to determine the estimated total cost including initial price, repairs and maintenance costs.
-An additional study on highway and city fuel effciency incomparison to the competitions will help with the total costs to drive.
+In looking at how the MechaCar performs against the competition an independent t-test could be used to determine the estimated total cost including initial price, repairs and maintenance costs.
+An additional study on highway and city fuel efficiency in comparison to the competitions will help with the total costs to drive.

 The metric that is going to be tested is the overall cost of ownership.
-This will include the initial price, estimated costs of repairs and maintenance, as well as the cost to drive including fuel efficiencty.
+This will include the initial price, estimated costs of repairs and maintenance, as well as the cost to drive including fuel efficiency.

-The null Hypothesis is that the MechaCar will have lower overall cost of ownership it is 10% more efficient than the competetors.
+The null Hypothesis is that the MechaCar will have lower overall cost of ownership it is 10% more efficient than the competitors.

 An independent t-test could be used because it will compare the means of the total costs of the two different groups, MechaCar and the competition, to determine whether the associated population means are significantly different.

 The data needed include the average highway and city miles per gallon, initial cost, estimated repair costs, estimated maintenance costs.